 The Joint Committee is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
+Further comment on this issue has been made in the Explanatory Foreword

 Foreign exchange risk

 The Joint Committee has no financial assets or liabilities denominated in foreign currencies and thus have no material exposure to loss arising from movements in exchange rates.